 Inflammation can lead to dandruff, an itchy scalp, and hair loss.
 Vitamin E is a powerful anti-inflammatory and can help reduce the redness, itching, and irritation often associated with inflammation (3).
-It also helps to restore the balance of good bacteria on the scalp, which can help protect against further damage caused by inflammation.

 Vitamin E helps to nourish and strengthen the hair shaft, which can help prevent split ends.
 It also works to lock in moisture and protect the hair from environmental damage, which can help keep split ends at bay.